 Summer ( June, July, August, September)

 The summer season is very busy.
 The weather is fantastic with very warm temperatures and limited showers which are normally short and brief in the tourist areas.
 What rain there is normally falls at night or early morning.

 Due to the great weather coinciding with traditional family vacation times Visitors flock in.
 This puts great strain on Prices and infrastructure.
 Both flights and hotel prices will be at the top end and places will be busy.
 Expect queues and very little peace and quiet.
 Beaches will be crammed and traffic jams can form in hot spots such as Lahaina.

 For many, the need to travel in these months due to school breaks gives you little choice.
 This means early June is better as the schools have not broken up yet.

 If budget allows Maui is still a wonderful place to visit in Summer, just be ready for the bustle and book attractions nice and early.
-Sea temperatures are at there highest so water-based activities are popular.
+Sea temperatures are at their highest so water-based activities are popular.
 The winter storms have long gone and the seas are at their calmest so Snorkelling and Diving are at their peak!

 The whales are long gone, however.

 Winter brings the worst weather for the island.
 It also surprisingly the PEAK season.
 While the weather is poor for Maui compared to elsewhere it is still warm and beautiful.
 Larger storms are possible and these can bring more sustained rain across the island.
 But these are still infrequent.
 And most rain is short light showers